Ian Dove

 Sir Ian William Dove (born 31 December 1963), styled The Hon.
 Mr Justice Dove, is a judge of the High Court of England and Wales.

 He was educated at Northampton School for Boys and St Catherine's College, Oxford.

 He was called to the bar at Inner Temple in 1986.
 He has been a judge of the High Court of Justice (King's Bench Division) since 1 October 2014.
+From 2018 to 2021 he was a Presiding Judge on the Northern Circuit.